Snapshots from the 2022 NEA Poetry Out Loud documentary.

 Poetry Out Loud is supported by The National Endowment for the Arts and The Poetry Foundation.
 ArtsWA coordinates and manages the program in Washington State.

-About the Regional and State Finals
+About Regional and State Finals

 Washington State Final